Half Marathon Training

 Know when to push, when to hold

-Signal reads your HRV and sleep every morning.
+Cadence reads your HRV and sleep every morning.
 On days your body is primed, it tells you to go hard.
 On recovery days, it tells you why backing off is the smarter move — and what you're protecting.

 16-week race timeline, always updated

-Signal counts backward from your race date and builds your training arc in real-time.
+Cadence counts backward from your race date and builds your training arc in real-time.
 Missed a long run?
 Life happened?
 It recalculates — no rigid plan that falls apart after one bad week.

 Sub-2 projection with real data

-Ask Signal "am I on track for sub-2?" and get a real answer — not a vague hedge.
+Ask Cadence "am I on track for sub-2?" and get a real answer — not a vague hedge.
 It looks at your recent paces, heart rate trends, training load, and weeks remaining.
 Specific.
 Honest.
 Actionable.

 Post-run analysis after every Strava upload